BouncyParade Boxers

 Hind

-Slightly longer than front feet, tight; well cushioned and hard
+feet: Slightly longer than front feet, tight; well cushioned and hard

 pads.